shenZybO/the_game/README.md

 # the_game

-A small 2D platformer prototype implemented in modern C++ (C++20) as a learning exercise.
+A small 2D platformer prototype implemented in modern C++ as a learning exercise.

 ## Status
-   -- This project is a work in progress and was developed purely to learn modern C++ and simple game programming patterns.
-It may never reach a "finished" state.
+   - This project is a work in progress and was developed purely to learn modern C++ and simple game programming patterns.
+It may, and probably never wiil, reach a "finished" state.

 ## Libraries and resources
    - raylib — simple and portable C library for games and multimedia (graphics, input, audio).